SNTSVV/DAMAT_Tutorial/README.md

 To apply the _DAMAt_ procedure we need a Software Under Test and the relative test suite to evaluate.
 _LibCSP_ does not come with a test suite, but it includes some examples; starting from one of this examples, we devised an intentionally flawed integration test suite.
-The test suite emulates a server/client configuration over loop-back and verifies that a minimum number of packets is transmitted by the client and correctly received by the server in a given time.
+The test suite contains a single test case that emulates a server/client configuration over loop-back and verifies that a minimum number of packets is transmitted by the client and correctly received by the server in a given time.

+## Installation procedure

-Inside the _libcsp\_workspace_ directory you will find three sub-folders:
+Once uncompressed, inside the _libcsp\_workspace_ directory you will find three sub-folders:
 * _damat-pipeline_: this folder contains all the scripts and utilities necessary to apply _DAMAt_.
 * _libcsp_: this folder contains the source code for libCSP.
 * _test\_suite_: this folder contains the test suite under test that we are going to try and improve.